garylirocks/quickrefs/azure-networking.markdown

 - Branches still gets individual prefixes for each spoke
 - You can view effective routes on the firewall, which shows the individual prefixes of the spokes
 - Enabling routing intent disables routing config on connections, you don't need to config association/propagation, static routes, etc.
+  - If the "Propagate default route" option is disabled on a VNet connection, then the `0.0.0.0/0` routing intent will not propagate to this connection

 #### BGP peers